Jatudrei/Compuskills-2018/software-development/unit-1-reqs/lesson-2-ux-design-principles.md

   - Toshiba laptop example
     - Text "Toshiba" is positioned in bottom corner
     - Gray strip looks like part of a hinge
-  - Norman Doors - whole collection of doors that are hard to open; literally; in the his book, he actually has a story of someone getting trapped in an antechamber because he couldn't figure out how to open either door;
+  - Norman Doors - whole collection of doors that are hard to open; literally; in the his book, he actually has a story of someone getting trapped in an antechamber because he couldn't figure out how to open either door; (the doors had square metal panels in all four corners so you couldn't identify the hinge side);
+  - Light switches wired backwards - so the "on" signifier really means off
 - Discoverability
   - Can a user identify what actions are possible; ie - can a user "see" the affordances
   - Two types of actions - this is relevant in all products; particularly in software